jelle619/Boot2Win/README.md

 ### Congratulations!
 You have now completed the installation.
 To boot into Windows from your Linux installation, launch the desktop entry.

+## License
+This project uses the Creative Commons Attribution 4.0 International Public License which can be found [here](https://creativecommons.org/licenses/by/4.0/legalcode).